slopezpereyra/slopezpereyra.github.io/_posts/2020-12-18-scipSolver.md

 [Pyomo](https://pyomo.readthedocs.io/en/stable/) has been my #1 choice for optimization projects for quite some time.
 A while ago, I was attempting to solve a certain NLP problem and wanted to try out open source solvers apart from [ipopt](https://coin-or.github.io/Ipopt/), which is in 90% of the cases is a default choice - often serving as a benchmark.
 My primary curiosity was to improve the ipopt solutions.
 Simultaneously, I wanted to add another solver to my existing suite.

-I stumbled onto a solver called [SCIP](https://www.scipopt.org/index.php#about) through google search and was surprised to notice that Pyomo already came with a provided python interface for SCIP.
+I stumbled onto a solver called [SCIP](https://www.scipopt.org/index.php#about) through google search and was surprised to notice that Pyomo already came with a provided python interface for SCIP

+[^]: this is a footnote

+.
 SCIP is freely available for research purposes.
 The installation procedure of SCIP was slightly non-trivial but in the end it was accomplished via provide information on the website and a bit of google search.
 Once locked and loaded, it was not difficult to run this from Pyomo.

 ```python
 from pyomo.opt import SolverFactory